anupkumarmridha/flight_booking/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License

-Distributed under the MIT License.
-See [LICENSE](https://github.com/anupkumarmridha/flight-booking/blob/main/LICENSE.md) for more information.

 ## Authors